Did you know that you can create a master template Project that can be reused over and over without having to recreate it from scratch?

 - Select the new Project

 - Leave the default for the select folder

 - Hit Copy

 Why would someone want to create a template Project (folder structure)?

 - Copying over a project saves time versus rebuilding a formulated folder structure

-- It takes less clicks to copy, than it does to build folder, subfolder, sub-sub folder, etc.
+- It takes fewer clicks to copy than it does to build folder, subfolder, sub-subfolder, etc.

 What type of folder structure would a client want to create over and over again?

 - See graphic below for an example of a templated Wiredrive Project folder structure